-Kerry, British Judo Adaptive Working Group Member, traveled to Poland on May 7th 2022, to deliver bespoke training and coaching for athletes with additional needs and disabilities.
+Kerry, British Judo Adaptive Working Group Member, travelled to Poland on May 7th 2022, to deliver bespoke training and coaching for athletes with additional needs and disabilities.
 Wonderful opportunity for Kerry to expand her skills and knowledge onto international athletes.

 Kerry’s trip to Poland